Vanessa Solomon: Production Manager

 After searching for many months for the right partner, with the willingness and expertise required, we partnered with a foundry with over 30 years of experience (including work for Frank Stella, Roy Lichtenstein, Jeff Koons, the Leonardo da Vinci Horse, as well as figures for the Korean War Memorial)

 Over the last 15 years, the Kelly Kiefer extended team has grown to include some of the most skilled artisans and competent suppliers in the country.
-It's with great intention that we've built the team; so often those that "can" do the work are unwilling due to the challenging nature of the Kelly Kiefer pieces.
+It's with great intention and focus that we've built the team. so often those that "can" do the work are unwilling due to the challenging nature of the Kelly Kiefer pieces.
 Collaborative efforts are vital ensuring each piece carries the Kelly Kiefer vision to the end while exacting standards in kept in place.
 Studio assistants work on molding and casting and finishing.
 Expert 3D sculptors work in collaboration with Kelly turning sculpted maquettes into 3D models and CAD renderings to further explore logistics such as light and mechanisms for hanging or installation.
 Project managers, lighting experts, electrical engineers, and a panoply of craftsman and material suppliers are all part of the Kelly Kiefer extended team and are integral to the work.